iBz-04/raya/README.md

 - Reach out to the maintainers
 - Check existing code for examples

-Thank you for contributing to Raya!
+Thank you for contributing to raya!

 Made with ❤️ by [Jeomon George](https://github.com/Jeomon)